voicegain/platform/how-to/edge-on-aws/deploy-voicegain-into-aws.md

 **Recommended:** Set up ‘vacuum’ tool on your administration system, you will need your AWS credentials, EKS Worker Role, and subnet IDs from AWS.

-Create Edge Cluster via Voicegain Portal and retrieve ClusterID, then
+Create Edge Cluster via Voicegain Console and retrieve ClusterID, then
 <pre>
 vacuum k8s provision -t cluster_name -u Cluster_ID
 </pre>